saasbook/hw-sinatra-saas-wordguesser/README.md

 to do a POST rather than a GET.
 Normally the argument to `--data` would be the encoded form fields, but in this case no form fields are needed.)
-Using `curl` is a great way to experiment with/debug interactions with external services.
+Using `curl` is a great way to debug interactions with external services.  `man curl` for (much) more detail on this powerful command-line tool.

 RESTful thinking for HangPerson